CplJeebus/covidcheck/README.md

   * Allow different file names for the output plots.
   * See if I can add smoothing functions to the -dm and -cm flags. `us` data is especially bad seems the CDC does not work Sundays!
   * Some cross platform way to open the graphs automatically.
-  * Have added functionality to display key events by default, you should be able to toggle this.
+  * Have added functionality to display key events by default, you should be able to toggle this. -- DONE